Maryland Juvenile Detention Center Sex Abuse Lawsuits

 Baltimore City Juvenile Justice Center Sex Abuse Lawsuits

-Anyone who was the victim of childhood sexual abuse at a juvenile detention or correctional facility in Maryland can now file a civil lawsuit against the state and DJS and get financial compensation.
+Anyone who was the victim of childhood sexual abuse at a juvenile detention or correctional facility in Maryland can now file a civil lawsuit against the state and DJS and get financial compensation, regardless of how long ago the abuse occurred.
 Under the new Maryland Child Victims Act (“CVA”) which took effect in October 2023, civil lawsuits based on sexual abuse that occurred when the victim was a child (under age 18) are no longer subject to any statute of limitations.
 This means that child sex abuse victims can file lawsuits even for incidents that occurred decades ago.

 What Qualifies as “Sexual Abuse or Assault”?